Skip to main content

 When is the application deadline?

-Applications will be evaluated on a variety of factors.
+Applications are evaluated on a variety of factors.
 Review teams are assigned different anonymized sections to score independently prior to assembling into overall rankings.
 Sections included project alignment to funding goal, viability of building project and budget, and several sections independently scored with the rubric previously made available to applicants, the Capital Project Fund Treasury Application Worksheet and Rubric (PDF).
 Geographic distribution, Vermont Community Index (VCI) score, population size, and relative need for high-speed internet access are also taken into consideration.

 How do I apply?